jackgene/sftp-servlet-container/coyote-sftp-jar/src/main/documentation/README.txt

 If the web application does not support WebDAV extensions (this is typical):
  - Files paths are mapped to Servlet resource URIs.

- - File operations are translated to Servlet requests in the following manner:
+ - The following table describes how SFTP commands are translated into Servlet
+   requests:
     SFTP command            Servlet request method
     get                     GET
     put                     PUT